-So, you’re ready to enter the wild and crazy domain of digital asset management.
+So, you’re ready to enter the wild, crazy and exciting domain of digital asset management.
 You’ve probably been to a few conferences, seen a few presentations, and maybe even talked to others about how they manage their files.
 Through all of your research, it’s more than likely that people have thrown around one or more terms that have made you scratch your head.
 Fear not, we’ve created this list of some commonly used digital asset management terms to help keep things straight.

 A catalog is the database that stores information about your assets.
 Catalogs are the highest level of organization in a DAM and hold file information, metadata, thumbnails, and certain settings.
 Catalogs do not contain the original asset, but merely a pointer to where the original asset resides, be that on the server, a CD, DVD, or elsewhere.
 Catalogs can contain all types of metadata that is extracted from files, as well as any custom information that you may need to track.